 - ½ cup water

-- 3 tbsp butter salted preferred
+- 3 Tablespoons butter salted preferred

-- ½ tsp cinnamon ground
+- ½ teaspoon cinnamon ground

-- ¼ tsp nutmeg ground
+- ¼ teaspoon nutmeg ground

-- Pour water over the potato and squash mix
+- Put the potatoes and squash into the Instant Pot.Pour water over the potato and squash mix

 - Sprinkle with cinnamon and nutmeg, then top with butter sliced thinly to evenly place around.